ni/systemlink-operations-handbook/CONTRIBUTING.md

 After installing new versions, generate an updated requirements.txt file by running `pip freeze > requirements.txt`.

+## Linting Markdown Files

+All markdown must pass linting rules before a PR may be merged.
+The [markdownlint plugin for VSCode](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) is recommended.
+The `.markdownlint.yaml` file contains overrides to linting rules for the handbook.

 ## Developer Certificate of Origin (DCO)